ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Sequencer:**

-Collects transactions, publishes them in a batch to the Layer 1 on which the Layer 2 operates, receives transaction fees from the published transactions, pays Layer 2 fees to other Layer 2 protocol participants, and, if required, participates in a consensus algorithm with other sequencers to determine transaction  ordering in a block.
+Collects transactions, publishes them in a batch to the Layer 1 on which the Layer 2 operates, receives transaction fees from the published transactions, pays Layer 2 fees to other Layer 2 protocol participants, and, if required, participates in a consensus algorithm with other sequencers to determine transaction  ordering in a Layer 2 block.

 **Sidechain:**